Texas cattle ranch signed largest lease U.S. oil lease ever negotiated in 1933, helped launch major oil company.

 Despite dry holes drilled more than a decade earlier, a geologist convinced his petroleum company to further explore a big ranch in South Texas.
 At one point covering one million acres, King Ranch today is still bigger than the state of Rhode Island (776,960 acres).

 Humble Oil and Refining Company, a Houston company founded in 1917, drilled early unsuccessful wells on the King Ranch.
 With no oil discoveries by 1926, the company let its lease expire.
 Years would pass as new exploration and production terms were negotiated.

-“Agreement was not reached until 1933 because Humble’s top management was uncertain about the oil potential of this part of Texas,” explains a 2010 article by John Ashton and Edgar Sneed.
+“Agreement was not reached until 1933 because Humble’s top management was uncertain about the oil potential of this part of Texas,” explained a 1976 article by John Ashton and Edgar Sneed.
 Company geologist Wallace E. Pratt finally convinced Humble Oil and Refining President W.S.
 Parrish to lease the King Ranch for $127,824 per year, plus a one-eighth royalty.

 The petroleum lease, signed on September 26, 1933, would bring wealth to both the ranch and the young petroleum company.
 Subsequent leases from neighboring ranches gave Humble Oil and Refining nearly two million acres of mineral rights between Corpus Christi and the Rio Grande River.

 Destined for Greatness

 King Ranch had 650 producing oil and natural gas wells in 1953.
 In 1980, a subsidiary — King Ranch Oil and Gas — was formed to conduct exploration and production in five states and the Gulf of Mexico.
-Eight years later the company sold its Louisiana and Oklahoma holdings to Presidio Oil for more than $40 million.
+Eight years later, the company sold its Louisiana and Oklahoma holdings to Presidio Oil Company for more than $40 million.

 Humble Oil and Refining Company will consolidate operations with Standard Oil of New Jersey.
 By the 1950s it merges operations with Esso, leading to Exxon.

-Today, as ExxonMobil, the company continues to extend the King Ranch lease agreement that has been in effect since September 1933.
+Today, as ExxonMobil, the company continues to extend the King Ranch lease agreement that has been in effect since September 1933. “

 The King family became the closest thing to royalty in Texas,” Nanette Watson proclaimed in her April 2012 article in Houses with History.
-“Admired for their hard work and generosity, the family is expressly private and protective of their land,” she writes.
+“Admired for their hard work and generosity, the family is expressly private and protective of their land,” she reported.
 “The ruling family’s tiered Mediterranean-style main house at the headquarters looms like a palace over the kingdom.”